emmby/statesmith-simplified/docs/languages/javascript.md

 ## View the State Machine

-Open `lightbulb.html` in your browser.

-TODO blah blah interact.

 Take a look at the generated files on the disk.
-* `lightbulb.html`: A simple simulator that runs your statemachine and allows you to interact with it.
+They should look pretty similar to the ones in the links below.

-* `lightbulb.js`: The generated JavaScript state machine.
+* [lightbulb.js](lightbulb.js): The generated JavaScript state machine.
 You can include this state machine in your JavaScript apps

-TODO links to examples dir for lightbulb.html and lightbulb.js
+* [lightbulb.sim.html](lightbulb.sim.html): A simple simulator that runs your statemachine and allows you to interact with it.

+The `lightbulb.js` state machine is the file you really care about, but the simulator can be immensely helpful for testing and debugging.

+Open the `lightbulb.sim.html` simulator in your web browser.
+Here's the same simulator hosted on github: [lightbulb.sim.html](https://emmby.github.io/statesmith-simplified/languages/lightbulb.sim.html)

+<iframe height="300" width="600" src="https://emmby.github.io/statesmith-simplified/languages/lightbulb.sim.html"></iframe>

+Let's look at how to use `lightbulb.js` in your own app.

 ## Using the State Machine in your own app